Baglan/MCLocalization/README.md

 Set of tools to simplify "on the fly" localization in iOS apps.

+## Reasons

+There is the "standard" way Apple of localizing iOS apps using  __NSLocalizedString__.
+It's versatile enought and you should stick to it unless you have good reasons not to.

+I reuse the same localization files in an iOS app, on a web site and, possibly, in an app made for another platform.
+Advantage of JSON there is that libraries for handling JSON are available for just about any modern platform.

+As a side advantage, it is much easier to create tools which do not rely on localizers being proficient with escaping C strings or use translation services not geared towards iOS app localization.

 ## File format

 MCLocalization uses strings files in JSON format.
 Internally, it is a collection of collections of strings.
 Here's an example from the sample project: